wichern/s25client-beowulf/extras/s25py/Readme.md

 # s25py

-`s25py` is an extension to `s25client` that allows running AIs written with python.
+`s25py` is an extension to `s25client` that enables running AI scripts written in python.

 ## Minimal example